librastar1985/BuddingCode_UCR/README.md

 Initial data structure (built via MATLAB functions) is located in Data_Structure.xml.

 Overall flow of the simulation steps:
-1. Initialization of global parameters and data structures.
+I. Initialization of global parameters and data structures.
-2. Run a predetermined number of relaxation steps of the model system to attain quasi-steady state.
+II.
+Run a predetermined number of relaxation steps of the model system to attain quasi-steady state.
-3. Start the actual simulation:
+III.
+Start the actual simulation:

- a.
-Update parameters (if necessary).
+      1. Update parameters (if necessary).
- b.
-Run a predetermined number of relaxation steps or dynamical number of relaxation steps depending on simulation types (molecular dynamics vs energy minimization).
+      2. Run a predetermined number of relaxation steps or dynamical number of relaxation steps depending on simulation types (molecular dynamics vs energy minimization).
- c.
-Run edge-swap algorithm.
+      3. Run edge-swap algorithm.
- d.
-Repeat (a-c) for a number of times, and then test for growth (if applicable).
+      4. Repeat (a-c) for a number of times, and then test for growth (if applicable).
- e.
-Repeat (a-d) until simulation terminates.
+      5. Repeat (a-d) until simulation terminates.

 To run the simulation on UCR HPCC:
 1. Make sure you have every file & folder in this repository on your HPCC account.